Table of contents

 Your computer may appear to have a separate area network, and you may notice an e, f, or g disc.

 You can purchase traditional storage systems in one of two ways.

 - Via a technology provider (Dell, EMC, etc.)

 - From a local technology products store that sells network-linked storage (NAS).

 If you have a tiny business, little network-attached storage should suffice and cost less than $500, but it may not last long, and you’ll have to hire someone to fix it if it goes down.

-In the end, you can go with any of these data storing and sharing, depending on your business’s requirements and size.
+In short, you can go with any of these data storing and sharing, depending on your business’s requirements and size.
 The main aim is to improve communications among team members, reduce costs and make well-informed decisions.